 “Just looking at a Temple with a happy mind places good imprints on our mind and brings inner peace.
 Through the power of this special object, problems such as anger and attachment are reduced.”

 Kadampa Buddhist Temples take many forms.
 Some are custom-built according to a special design developed by Geshe Kelsang Gyatso based on traditional Buddhist architecture, such as the Mother Temple at Manjushri Kadampa Meditation Centre in England and the Temples in New York, São Paulo and Florida.

 Others are adapted from existing buildings acquired for Kadampa Meditation Centers around the world, such as the Temples in Toronto, Manhattan, Montreal, Le Mans, Berlin, Zurich, Texas, and Melbourne.
-Yet others are incorporated within Hotel Kadampas, such as the one in Holland.

 Many more Temples are being planned throughout the world.